Walter-Stroebel/Embedding/README.md

 # Embedding: Study how a LLM (Large Language Model) works via its embeddings

+## 2024-01-23: update

+I have added a "txt2vid" button, this is somewhat beta/POC level but you can enter some text and it will generate an MP4 with a frame per character.
+You will need to have ffmpeg installed for this to work (apt install ffmpeg, yum install ffmpeg).
+Generation runs in the background, you should get pop-up messages about the task progressing.
+It will take a few minutes depending on the input size.

 ## Introduction

 It is possible to get a dump of the hyper-dimensional "brain" of an LLM.
 As of this document, OpenAI offers that via the API and for Ollama likewise features an "/api/embeddings" endpoint.